-Capital assets, which include land, vehicles, buildings and improvements, leasehold improvements, machinery and equipment, infrastructure (e.g., roadways, and similar items), and construction in progress, are reported in the applicable governmental activities column of the government-wide financial statements.
+Capital assets, which include land, vehicles, buildings and improvements, leasehold improvements, machinery and equipment, and infrastructure (e.g., roadways, and similar items), are reported in the applicable governmental activities column of the government-wide financial statements.
 Capital assets are recorded at historical cost, or at estimated historical cost, if actual historical cost is not available.
 Donated capital assets are recorded at the estimated fair market value at the date of donation.